-Case in hand, I started this blog in September, 2020 on wordpress.com and I paid for the personal plan as I wanted my own domain name.
+Case in hand, I started this blog in September 2020 on wordpress.com, and I paid for the personal plan as I wanted my own domain name.
 Back then, it was anantoni.com.
 Eventually, I switched to borderpolar.com, which seems very inappropriate at the moment.
 Anyway, I thought the personal wordpress.com would be enough initially.
-Soon, I realized it was very restricting and I moved to the $300/year Business plan of WordPress.com to be able to monetize my blog and use free/paid/custom plugins.
-Now I know better and I want to share this valuable information.
+Soon, I realized it was very restricting, and I moved to the $300/year Business plan of WordPress.com to monetize my blog and use free/paid/custom plugins.
+Now I know better, and I want to share this valuable information.

 WordPress.com vs WordPress.org comparison

 A comparison between WordPress.com and WordPress.org will help you understand the difference too.
 This comparison is heavily inspired by wpbeginner.com.

 WordPress.org is the actual WordPress we all have in mind.
 It is the most popular website platform and there reason you ended up in WordPress.com.
 Funny thing, isn't it?